- McKee Foundation creates a beautiful book with an unusual perspective.

 and appalled him.

-friends take a train to Chihuahua, describe the city, and then disappear
+his German friends take a train to Chihuahua, describe the city, and then

 Instead, they encounter a group of revolutionaries described as important.